Renewing Your Texas Massage License

 Minimum Education Hours

 Varies.
 Texas previously required 300 hours, but now requires 500 hours.
-See their application for more information if you have less that 500 hours.
+See their application for more information if you have less than 500 hours.
 I am not aware of how Texas handles those grandfathered without training.

 Texas accepts the MBLEx exam.
 There is some additional information below on additional exam.